Samsung/TizenFX/src/Tizen.Content.MediaContent/doc/api/Tizen.Content.MediaContent.md

 uid: Tizen.Content.MediaContent
 summary: *content
 remarks: The media content service does not manage hidden files.
+In addition, if "http://tizen.org/feature/content.scanning.others" feature is not supported, other-type files which are not included in the media content types such as image, video, sound or music, are ignored.
 ---
 The Tizen.Content.MediaContent namespace provides types used in the entire content service.
 The information about media items (i.e. image, audio, and video) are managed in the content database